 Here are five of the most common SEO misconceptions I often hear:

-Similarly, canceling your AdWords account won’t lead to your website being banned from Google’s search results.
+Similarly, canceling your Google Ads account won’t lead to your website being banned from Google’s search results.
 If paid advertisements manipulated organic search results, the internet as we know it would be an entirely different animal soon to be extinct.

 2. Content Should be Written for Search Engines